silverbulletmd/silverbullet/website/Markdown/Basics.md

 > — Yogi Berra

 # Code
-For the programmers among us, there’s three ways to mark up code.
+For the programmers among us, there are three ways to mark up code.
 If you want to write some code inline, you can use backticks: `this is code`.
-For long code snippets you can either use a four-space indent:
+For long code snippets, you can either use a four-space indent:

     This is code
     And another line

-Or (preferably) the triple-back tick notation, which also allows you to (optionally) specify a coding language:
+or (preferably) the triple-back tick notation, which also allows you to (optionally) specify a coding language:

 ```javascript
 function hello() {